reneoctavio/plantas/README.md

 ## Citation

-If the Plantas database was useful in your publications, please cite:
+If the Plantas50 database was useful in your publications, please cite:

     @inproceedings{plantas-db-2016,
     author={Dias, Ren{\'e} Octavio Queiroz and Borges, D{\'i}bio Leandro},